Dance Jodi Dance Reloaded: Season 1

-It started on 30 July 2022 and ended on 11 December 2022 with Vaishnavi and Avinash as the winners.
+It started on 30 July 2022 and ended on 11 December 2022 with Vaishnavi and Avinash Ashok as the winners.
 The judges were Sneha, Sangeetha Krish and Baba Bhaskar with RJ Vijay as the host.

 The grand finale consisted of two rounds.
 The final episode was aired 3 hours on 11 December 2022, and ended with 36 Episodes.
 Several guests that included in the grand finale are Sivakarthikeyan, Robo Shankar and Amir.